The Writing Section Of GE

 Everything You Need to Know about GED Language Arts, Writing, Part II

-The GED test is a compilation of five different tests.
+This test is a compilation of five different tests.
 This means that a test taker is screened for abilities in the disciplines of Mathematics, Science, Social Studies, Language Arts-Reading and Language Arts- Writing.
 Each of the sections is timed and hence a test taker should ensure prior and thorough preparedness for the test.
-The GED writing test is divided into two different parts.
+The writing test is divided into two different parts.
 Part I and part II are timed differently and aim at screening different skills.
-The part II of the GED writing test involves for the test taker to prove his ability to write.
+Part II involves the test taker to prove his ability to write.
 The test taker is given a topic, about which he should provide elaborate and clear information citing personal observations and experiences if possible.
 The main aim here is to check your ability to interpret thoughts clearly and concisely enough that someone reading it understands everything you are trying to convey.
-The GED writing section requires a test taker to employ varied skills in order to complete the section.
-All relevant information about GED writing is available on the official website at http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/The_Content_Area_Tes.htm.
-You will find below and explanation of GED writing and everything you need to know about GED language arts, writing, part II.
+The writing section requires a test taker to employ varied skills in order to complete the section.
+All relevant information is available on the official website at http://www.acenet.edu/Content/NavigationMenu/ged/test/prep/The_Content_Area_Tes.htm.
+You will find below the explanation about everything you need to know about the writing section.

 Information about GED Language Arts, Writing, Part I

-The first part of the GED writing test involves screening a test taker for his abilities to comprehend and revise informational documents.
+The first part involves, screening a test taker for his abilities to comprehend and revise informational documents.
 There are 50 questions that are to be completed in 75 minutes.
-The questions in this part of the GED writing test are multiple-choice, so a test taker has to pick the correct alternative that is most suitable to the information provided.
+The questions in this part of the test are multiple-choice, so a test taker has to pick the correct alternative that is most suitable to the information provided.
 The question type changes so as to measure a person's ability to perform certain functions with regards to the information provided.
 These functions include for a test taker to correct, revise and re-construct the information provided.
-Detailed information about this part of the GED writing test is available at http://www.acenet.edu/Content/NavigationMenu/ged/etp/writing_1_test_descr.htm
+Detailed information about this part is available at http://www.acenet.edu/Content/NavigationMenu/ged/etp/writing_1_test_descr.htm

 Information about GED Language Arts, Writing, Part II

-This part of the GED writing test is timed at 45 minutes and a student should ideally use his time effectively to understand the topic, make notes and decide on how to structure the relevant information.
-Topics are provided to student's that are considered meaningful and interesting and where one would not require any special knowledge.
+This part is timed at 45 minutes and a student should ideally use his time effectively to understand the topic, make notes and decide on how to structure the relevant information.
+Topics are provided to students, that are considered meaningful and interesting and where one would not require any special knowledge.
 This part of the test is scored on various grounds like sentence structure, vocabulary, cohesiveness and clarity of content.
 In order that you understand how you should write your essay you should know how the essay is scored.
-Your essay on the GED writing test is scored on a four-point scale.
+Your essay is scored on a four-point scale.
 1 point is the lowest score and 4 points, the highest.
 The official website gives you a detailed explanation for each score point and helps you understand the evaluation of a test taker's writing skill according to his score.
-To read detailed information about this part of the GED writing test visit http://www.acenet.edu/Content/NavigationMenu/ged/etp/writing_2_test_descr.htm
+To get detailed information about this part, visit http://www.acenet.edu/Content/NavigationMenu/ged/etp/writing_2_test_descr.htm

-Precise information needed for a test taker to prepare for the GED writing test is available on the official website link mentioned at the beginning of this article.
+Precise information needed for a test taker to prepare, is available on the official website link mentioned at the beginning of this article.
 It is always much safer to be prepared than to be blank in your head.
 Read and understand everything properly before you even decide to study for the test.
-If you miss out on important information about how the test questions are scored you will not know how to optimally employ your skills for GED writing.
+If you miss out on important information about how the test questions are scored, you will not know how to optimally employ your skills.